THE POWER OF WIND

 Lesson Performance Expectations

-Students will identify wind power as a source of energy and use the engineering process to determine construction of the blades, the housing unit and wind power enough volts to light one LED light bulb.
+- Using the engineering process, students will determine the construction of the blades, the housing unit, and wind power enough volts to light one LED light bulb